FindMySchool LogoFindMySchool

 The school operates a traditional calendar with six weeks summer holiday, two weeks at Christmas and Easter, and one week at half-term.
 Additional INSET days close school on approximately five dates annually.

 Academic results are below national average.
-The school ranks in the bottom 40% nationally for GCSE and A-level outcomes.
-Pupils arriving with high prior attainment from primary (consistently high grades) will find themselves in a cohort where the middle ground is lower.
+The school ranks 2,882nd out of 3,895 for GCSE academic outcomes and 2,021st out of 2,549 for A-level outcomes.
+Pupils arriving with high prior attainment from primary may find themselves in a cohort where the middle ground is lower.
 Parents wanting a school known for academic excellence should look elsewhere.
 However, for mid-range achievers or pupils who struggled at primary, the non-pressurised environment and strong pastoral support can be enabling.

 Sixth form is small and selective.
-While Year 7 entry is comprehensive (no entrance tests), sixth form places are limited and require solid GCSE results.
+While Year 7 entry is comprehensive, sixth form places are limited and require solid GCSE results.
 External candidates compete; predicted grades matter.
-The combined GCSE/A-level ranking (1861) is better than the A-level ranking alone, suggesting selective retention of stronger candidates into sixth form.
-Families planning to stay through to university should assess realistic chances at interview stage (typically late Year 11).
+The current A-level academic ranking is 2,021st out of 2,549, so families planning to stay through to university should assess realistic chances at interview stage.

 University progression is moderate.
 Only 38% of sixth form leavers progress to university, with most attending regional or post-92 institutions.
 For families with Oxbridge or Russell Group aspirations, this is not the school.
 The apprenticeship and employment pathways are genuine and well-supported, but require families comfortable with non-traditional post-18 routes.